Esri/esri-leaflet-doc/README.md

 2. `npm install`
 3. `npm start`

+**NOTE**: To run the docs site, you will first need to have  [Grunt](http://gruntjs.com/), [Ruby](http://www.ruby-lang.org/en/downloads/), and [Sass](http://sass-lang.com/download.html) installed globally.
+To install Grunt use `npm install -g grunt-cli`.
+If you're on OS X or Linux you probably already have Ruby installed; test with `ruby -v` in your terminal.
+When you've confirmed you have Ruby installed, run `gem install sass` to install Sass.

 ### Issues

 Find a typo or other problem on the website?
 Please let us know by submitting an [issue](https://github.com/Esri/esri-leaflet-doc/issues).